Supermac30/SmallerOtherProjects/Family Trade Beta/README.md

 This holds a project I worked on to learn how to create a password system in python.
 It could be greatly improved by not storing the passwords and logins in a text file and by salting the hashes.

+This is incomplete

+To use the code here download this directory and run the source code file

 ## Functionality to be added
 - The server and client files are currently empty.
 I will later add online functionality to this code as practice.
 - I have wanted to learn how to implement a blockchain in my code for a while, this could be the perfect place to learn.